Find All Values Of X Satisfying The Given Conditions

 2. Solving Quadratic Equations with Conditions

 Quadratic equations, of the form ax² + bx + c = 0 (where a ≠ 0), introduce more possibilities.
 Solutions can be found using factoring, the quadratic formula, or completing the square.
-Conditions further refine the solution set.
+Conditions further refine the solution set That's the part that actually makes a difference..

 Example 3: Find all values of x satisfying x² - 5x + 6 = 0 and x ≥ 3.